 We told you we had 3 tips, but it must be your lucky day, because we have one more awesome, super-important bonus tip!

 *Bonus Tip!!!* Make Sure You Know How You’re Wired When It Comes To Money

 We’ve said it before and we’ll say it again, knowing you and your spouse’s Money Personalities is SO IMPORTANT!
 You can take our Money Personality Assessment and learn all about your two Money Personalities.
 That’s right, everybody has two – a Primary and Secondary, and those determine your thoughts and feelings about money, your spending habits, everything.
 The more you know about your Money Personalities, the better you’ll be at identifying and acknowledging your differences, predicting your sources of tension, and discussing them before they turn into arguments.

 Just recently, we had 3 different couples who had attended our Magnificent Marriage conference approach us at a restaurant.
 They all told us their different Money Personalities and told us how much having that label helped them identify and understand their differences.
 Finally understanding their Money Personalities made their money discussions so much easier.

 What are you waiting for?
 You can even make a fun date night out of it!
-You and your spouse can start by taking our free Money Personality Assessment.
-Then, for a small charge, you can dive deeper into understanding what that means with our Money Personality Report.
+You and your spouse can start by clicking HERE taking our Money Personalities Assessment.
 It can truly be life changing, so don’t wait.
 Get on the path to building a happier, healthier marriage today!